mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/artificial_intelligence/chatgpt_interview.md

-# Generative AI - A Conversation With ChatGPT

 So most of you have probably heard of this whole [revolution in AI](https://openai.com/blog/chatgpt) thing that has been going on (or you probably wouldn't be here, dear reader, perusing this post).
 In my professional life (yes I make time for that as well) I currently get a lot of questions about how ChatGPT and similar generative text technologies will impact the world of business and will CHANGE EVERYTHING AND HOW CAN I USE THIS WITHOUT SUBMITTING TO THE AI OVERLORDS HELP?!

 ahem.